BWTSE/Analysis/README.md

 The package contains a [presentation](https://bwtse.github.io/Analysis/index.html) as well as the source for the whole analysis performed.

-Read the Broken Windows Investigation thesis for more information and justification about the analysis and procedure.
+Read the thesis for more information and justification about the analysis and procedure.

 ## Notes